drevops/vortex/docs/README.md

-This directory contains documentation for Drupal-Dev.
+This directory contains documentation for DrevOps.
 It will be removed during install or update.